techfolios/template-old/projects/project-5.md

 * Built using HTML & CSS with Semantic UI framework
 * Google Maps integration with API key from Google G Suite account
 * PayPal implementation.
 Used their button code from their site.
+* Embedded multiple Youtube and Vimeo videos across the site.
 * Unique favicon (small icon that appears in the web bar)
 * Clicking the Facebook icon in the navbar opens up the business's actual Facebook page in a new tab.
 * Avoided hosting fees by using free Github Pages.
 Changed .github.io extension to custom domain name with GoDaddy.